abetoluwani/Event-Ticketing-Web-App-adch24-back/README.md

 ### Installation
-Get started with the project using the instructions below:
+Get started by doing the below:

 1. Create a ```.env``` file and add the follow to it
     * DEFAULT_DATABASE